adap/flower/benchmarks/flowertune-llm/README.md

 1. Navigate inside the directory that you just created.

-2. Follow the `Environment setup` section of `README.md` in the project directory to install the project dependencies.
+2. Follow the `Environments setup` section of `README.md` in the project directory to install the project dependencies.

 3. Run the challenge as indicated in the `Running the challenge` section in the `README.md`.